Lande21/RolandeU.github.io/README.md

 I Dedicate this semester to you LORD.

 - will try to email united and delta.
-- i went to aldi with my scooter
+- i went to aldi with my scooter, managed to get to under $30

 only GOD
 I went on a walk 💚💚💚